Bekasi West Java, Indonesia Travel Guide

 Bekasi contains a range of shopping experiences, from modern malls to traditional markets.

 Luxury shopping is mainly in major malls in Jakarta.
-Bekasi's malls (Summarecon Mall Bekasi, Grand Metropolitan Mall) have a wide array of international and local mid-range brands.
+Bekasi's malls (Summarecon Mall Bekasi, Grand Metropolitan Mall) have a wide array of foreign and local mid-range brands.

 General Indonesian souvenirs (batik, handicrafts, snacks) are in larger malls or Jakarta's souvenir shops.
-Bekasi-specific souvenirs are rare; focus on local snacks or edible goods as unique takeaways.
+Bekasi-specific souvenirs are rare; focus on local light bites or edible goods as unique takeaways.

 Malls cover fashion, electronics, and department stores.